Azeko2xo/woodem/doc/sphinx/tutorial-geo.rst

 #.
 We have to make sure the script reads relevant parameters from the *parameter table*.
 This is done using :yref:`yade.utils.readParamsFromTable`; the parameters which are read are created as variables in the ``yade.params.table`` module::

    	utils.readParamsFromTable(damping=.2)      # yade.params.table.damping variable will be created
-   	from yade.params import table              # typing table.damping is easier than yade.params.table.damping
+   	from woo.params import table              # typing table.damping is easier than yade.params.table.damping

    Note that :yref:`yade.utils.readParamsFromTable` takes default values of its parameters, which are used if the script is not run in non-batch mode.